logzio/logzio_aws_serverless/cloudwatch/README.md

     - **Name:** Short name for your new Lambda function.
 We suggest adding the log type to the name.
     - **Runtime:** Choose **Python 2.7**
     - **Role:** Click **Create new role from template(s)**.
 Under **Existing role**, select **Basic Edge Lambda permissions**
 4. Click **Create Function**, in the bottom right corner of the page.
-You'll need this in [_Step 2 - Uploading and configuring..._](#step-2---uploading-and-configuring-the-logz.io-lambda-shipper), so keep this page open.
+You'll need this in the next step, so keep this page open.

 #### Upload and configure the Logz.io Lambda shipper